NOTE: This trip is authorized by the US Government under the category of Support for the Cuban People.

 Next we will explore the tobacco-growing region of Vinales – with its stunning limestone cliffs, or Mogotes.
 Vinales would be an important photo destination just for the scenery alone, but it is the traditional farmers that make it so great.
 We are friends with many of the farmers in the area, and they will invite us into their homes, affording photo opportunities that the typical group will never have.
 Also we’ll be working with a local photographer who was born and raised there.
 Finally we will journey to the colonial city of Trinidad.
 Many consider this Unesco World Heritage site the most beautiful city in Cuba.
 With the backdrop of the perfectly preserved colonial buildings, we’ll photograph cowboys riding horses and pulling horse-carts through the cobblestone streets, along with the classic American cars.
 We’ll meet a local photographer there and visit a cowboy ranch outside of town, where we’ll be served an authentic country-style lunch.
 Trinidad also hosts a thriving local live music scene, and we will have the opportunity to photograph local musicians there.

-Day 2: Feb.
-28 Walking the earthy back streets of the colonial quarter with our local Cuban photographer-guide, Chris will regale you about the city’s fascinating history while meeting every-day Cubans along the way.
-Chris will take you inside humble homes to photograph speakeasy nail salons, santería shrines, etc. We’ll finish the day with a late afternoon shoot of classic American cars around Parque Central, then walk along the Prado to the famous Malecón.
-We’ll photograph the sunset, with old cars rumbling by along this seafront boulevard offering a microcosm of Cuban life: the elderly walking their dogs; fishers casting their lines, or casting off in great inner- tubes; musicians practicing their instruments; and, since this is Cuba, no end of lovers canoodling.
+Day 2 (Mar.
+13): Walking the main plazas and back streets of the colonial quarter with our local Cuban photographer-guide, Chris will regale you about the city’s fascinating history while introducing you to Cubans along the way–a chance, perhaps, to poke and photograph inside humble homes, speakeasy nail salons, santería shrines, etc. We’ll finish the day with a late afternoon shoot of classic American cars around Parque Central, then walk along the Prado and through Centro Habana to the Malecón.
+We’ll photograph the sunset, with old cars rumbling by along this seafront boulevard offering a microcosm of Cuban life: the elderly walking their dogs; fishers casting their lines, or casting off in great inner tubes; musicians practicing their instruments; and, since this is Cuba, no end of lovers canoodling.
+From here we’ll walk the short distance to dinner.
 Overnight in Havana.

-Day 4: Mar.
-2 In the morning we’ll drive from Havana to Viñales, arriving for lunch at a private restaurant with an amazing view over the Vinales Valley with its dramatic limestone formations called mogotes.
-We’ll stop at a tobacco farm, and get a cigar rolling demonstration, check in to our B&Bs and have the late afternoon to meet the locals in the town, through sunset time.
+Day 4 (Mar.
+15): In the morning we’ll drive from Havana to Viñales, arriving for lunch at a private restaurant with an amazing view over the Viñales Valley, with its dramatic limestone formations called mogotes.
+We’ll stop at a tobacco farm, where we may get a cigar rolling demonstration, then check in to our B&Bs and relax before a late afternoon stroll in this quintessentially Cuban small rural town.
+Our sunset shoot will be at a hilltop organic farm-restaurant.
 Overnight in Viñales.

-Day 7: Mar.
-5 We’ll rise early for a golden hour walk, letting serendipity guide us through the streets of this magnificent UNESCO World Heritage Site, immersing ourselves in the local life as we shun the touristy quarter in favor or lesser visited quarters.
-Chris will introduce us to an artist friend whose ingenious one-of-a-kind wood-crafts are to be seen to be believed—a sublime photogenic experience.
-The afternoon is free for you to explore Trinidad at leisure.
+Day 7 (Mar.
+18): We’ll rise early for a golden hour walk, letting serendipity guide us through the streets of this magnificent UNESCO World Heritage Site, immersing ourselves in the local life as we shun the touristy quarter in favor or lesser visited quarters.
+We hope to be accompanied by Chris’ long-time friend, local resident, and internationally-known photographer, The afternoon is free for you to explore Trinidad at leisure before we reconvene for a special themed shoot with a cowboy at a fantastic river venue, plus a visit to a nearby rustic former hacienda.
 This evening you may visit one or more of the thriving live music venues in the center including the famous Casa de la Trova.
 Overnight in Trinidad.

-Day 8: Mar.
-6 This morning we’ll journey into the Valle de los Ingenios (Valley of the Sugar Mills), a UNESCO World Heritage Site where we’ll shoot a quinceañera–a girl celebrating her fifteenth birthday–at Chris’s favorite 18th-century hacienda.
-The afternoon is free to photograph in Trinidad at leisure, meeting the local people, and learning about their lives.
-In early evening, we’ll head to the colonial home of Trinidad photographer Julio Muñoz for dinner with Julio and his family.
+Day 8 (Mar.
+19): This morning we’ll journey into the Valle de los Ingenios (Valley of the Sugar Mills), a UNESCO World Heritage Site where we’ll shoot a quinceañera–a girl celebrating her fifteenth birthday–at Chris’s favorite 18th-century hacienda.
+We’ll lunch at a ranch farm, after which the afternoon is again yours to explore and photograph in Trinidad at leisure.
 Overnight in Trinidad.

-Day 10: Mar.
-8 In the morning, we’ll visit a “lost in time” mansion whose occupant lives surrounded by all-things pre-revolutionary: everything in the house dates from the 1950s (or older)!
-Here we’ll shoot one or more ballerinas of Cuba’s Ballet National or professional models for stunning travel portraiture in an astounding setting.
-We’re only three blocks from one of Chris’ closest friends–an ace mechanic, offering an option to photograph him working on his 1948 Buick and collection of antique Harley-Davidson motorcycles.
-After lunch at the bohemian Bellevue Café (owned by ace photographer Sven Creutzman), your afternoon is at leisure for last-minute purchases of cigars, coffee, and/or souvenirs… or perhaps an optional museum visit.
-This evening we’ll have an image sharing slide show before our farewell dinner at one of our favorite restaurants.
+Day 10 (Mar.
+21): In the morning, we’ll shoot two ballerinas of Cuba’s Ballet National for stunning travel portraiture in one or two astounding settings, including a “lost in time” mansion.
+Your afternoon is at leisure for last-minute purchases of cigars, coffee, and/or souvenirs… or perhaps an optional museum visit.
+This evening we’ll have an image-sharing slide show before our farewell dinner at one of our favorite restaurants.
 Overnight in Havana.